 This is the big Bertha.
 Everyone that has travelled to the UK in the last few years has witnessed their soul leave their body as they exchange AUD for GBP and see their travel money essentially get halved.

 Kudos to Britain for having such a solid currency, but damn, that transaction stings more than a green ant bite.

 One positive that Aussies have seen as a result of Brexit is the decrease in value of the pound against the AUD.
 Why has the pound’s value decreased?
 Well, Brexit is covered in an air of uncertainty.
 This means the GBP is less of a guarantee/ safe haven for investors than usual.
 Not to mention the fact that a lot of major businesses are moving their hub from the UK to places such as Dublin to ensure they still have access to the EU and the EU’s established regulations and trade deals.

 Less confidence in the GBP means investors will move their capital elsewhere.
-This, coupled with the emigration of businesses from the UK means there is less demand for the pound.
+This, coupled with the migration of businesses from the UK means there is less demand for the pound.
 As we said earlier, less demand means downward pressure on its value.
-This was evident after the leave vote was announced, when the AUD/GDP value went from 0.5115 to 0.5455 overnight.
-After that the AUD continued to climb against the pound, reaching a high of 0.5942 on August 11 2016, 7 weeks after the Brexit vote was announced.
+This was evident after the leave vote was announced when the AUD/GDP value went from 0.5115 to 0.5455 overnight.
+After that, the AUD continued to climb against the pound, reaching a high of 0.5942 on August 11 2016, 7 weeks after the Brexit vote was announced.

 These huge shifts in the pound’s value came after a relatively long stint of stability on the pounds behalf.
 It’s safe to say Aussie’s went slightly bananas buying pound over that period.